University of St Andrews

 The Fulbright University of St Andrews Award covers a PhD programme for up to four years in any arts and humanities discipline within the Faculty of Arts or the Faculty of Divinity.

 Founded in the 15th century, St Andrews is Scotland’s first university and the third oldest in the English speaking world.
 Teaching began in the community of St Andrews on the east coast of Scotland in 1410 and the University was formally constituted by the issue of Papal Bull in 1413.

-- The University enjoys a 1:12 academic staff to student ratio and in the eight years it has entered the UK National Student Survey, St Andrews has consistently ranked among the top 5 universities for student satisfaction.
+- The university enjoys a 1:12 academic staff to student ratio and has consistently ranked among the top 5 universities for student satisfaction

 This is intended as a contribution towards general maintenance costs for four academic years in the UK.

 St Andrews PhDs are typically three-and-a-half-year programmes (full-time).